 - Information Security Analyst

-Information security analysts develop, coordinate, and implement various security measures to safeguard their company’s computer and information systems.
-They usually assist with disaster recovery plans — which dictates how an organization should operate when its information security has been compromised — and also study new technology security tools and programs.
+Information security analysts develop, coordinate, and implement various security measures to safeguard their company's computer and information systems.
+They usually assist with disaster recovery plans, which dictate how an organization should operate when its information security has been compromised.
+They also study new technology security tools and programs.
 Some employers prefer to hire information security analysts with an MBA in information systems.

-Also known as computer and information systems managers, IT managers oversee their company’s technological operations and infrastructures, as well as the personnel who handle information security, network technology, and software development.
-They also implement protocols for data access throughout the organization.
-Many organizations prefer to hire IT managers who have an MBA or other graduate degree.
+Also known as computer and information systems managers, IT managers oversee their company's technological operations and infrastructures, as well as the personnel who handle information security, network technology, and software development.
+They also implement protocols for data access throughout an organization.
+Many organizations prefer to hire IT managers with an MBA or other graduate degree.

 Project managers supervise short- and long-term projects by ensuring they are carried out correctly, quickly, and efficiently.
 IT project managers work within their organization's technology divisions, and evaluate individual employees based on their performance during different project stages.
 A graduate degree in IT or computer science may be required for these positions.